gongjian1981/SENG8091-Group/actions/admin.md

 > Add a `View History` button for users and businesses.
 On click, display the list of past actions in a modal.

 ---

+### Requirement 6.1

+System admin can view total registered users and list them.

+#### Action 21:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns the total user count and paginated user list.

+Frontend:

+> Display the total number of users on the `Dashboard`.
+Add a `View All` button that loads the full user list in a table.

+### Requirement 6.2

+System admin can view total businesses and list them.

+#### Action 22:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns the total number of businesses and paginated business list.

+Frontend:

+> Display the total number on the `Dashboard` with a `View All` button to load the business list.

+### Requirement 6.3

+System admin can view the total number of check-ins.

+#### Action 23:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns the total number of check-ins.

+Frontend:

+> Display the number in the statistics section on the admin dashboard.

+### Requirement 6.4

+System admin can view total reviews and list them.

+#### Action 24:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns total review count and a paginated list of reviews.

+Frontend:

+> Add a `Reviews` section under `Statistics`.
+Display total count and allow the list to be browsed.

+### Requirement 6.5

+System admin can view total active promotions and list them.

+#### Action 25:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns total active promotions and a paginated promotion list.

+Frontend:

+> Display total active promotions on the dashboard and link to the list for detailed view.

+### Requirement 6.6

+System admin can view total redemptions and list them.

+#### Action 26:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns total redemption count and a paginated list of redemption records.

+Frontend:

+> Display total redemptions in the `Statistics` section and allow access to the full list via `View All` button.

+---